J&J Medical Connect

 (22.7-59.4)

 Note: This data is not controlled for multiplicity.
-Note: Includes only subjects with modified Mayo score 5-9 at induction baseline.
+Includes only subjects with modified Mayo score 5-9 at induction baseline.
 The symptomatic Mayo score is defined as the sum of the stool frequency and the rectal bleeding subscore.

-Abbreviations: CI, confidence interval; q4w, every 4 weeks; q8w, every 8 weeks; SC, subcutaneous.
+Abbreviations: CI, confidence interval; Q4W, every 4 weeks; Q8W, every 8 weeks; SC, subcutaneous.

 aSubjects who were in clinical response to TREMFYA IV induction dosing and were randomized to placebo SC on entry into this maintenance study.

-bSymptomatic response is defined as a decrease from induction baseline in the symptomatic Mayo score by ≥30% and ≥1 point, with either a ≥1 point decrease from induction baseline in the rectal bleeding subscore or a rectal bleeding subscore of 0 or 1.
+bSymptomatic response is defined as a decrease from induction baseline in the symptomatic Mayo score by ≥30% and ≥1 point, with either a ≥1-point decrease from induction baseline in the rectal bleeding subscore or a rectal bleeding subscore of 0 or 1.

 cIncludes the closest nonmissing status at or prior to the dose adjustment.
 Subjects with data were considered not to be in symptomatic response or remission.